noepozzan/small-peptide-pipeline/pipeline_documentation.md

 --picked | Required for [Philosopher](#third_party_software_used), _apply the picked FDR algorithm before the protein scoring_ | from `FILTER_FDR` process in `subworkflows/philosopher.nf` | `none`
 --tag | Required for [Philosopher](#third_party_software_used), _decoy tag (default "rev_")_ | from `FILTER_FDR` process in `subworkflows/philosopher.nf` | `str`

-## Profiles and subworkflows
+## Profiles

-Subworkflows are parts of the larger, complete workflow that do one of the tasks of the larger worfklow.
-They may be considered as being a self-contained unit of the larger workflow and may thus be used independently of it.
 Different combinations of subworkflows make up the profiles.
+Profiles are the units of the pipeline that are reasonable to run by themselves since they do some bioinformatic process of interest, such as preparing reads or performing quality control.

 ### `full`
 This profile contains all of the subworkflows in the order they are listed, beginning from [`PREPARE`](#prepare).